This young man from Guadalajara decided to finally say “I am Gay.”

 Come on, I said.
 “You told me earlier that you wouldn’t like to be labeled, just because you are gay, as someone who is all about sex and sexuality; and there you are, talking about showing off your skin to spark a sexy fire.”

 He paused.
-The young man is still learning to accept, like most of us, his own contradictions.
-He is a lot more than a gay young-man in very-short shorts wanting to have fun during PRIDE San Francisco, the crown event for the LGBTQ Community each year.
+The young man is still learning to accept, as most of us, his own contradictions.
+He is a lot more than a gay young-man in very-short shorts wanting to have fun during PRIDE San Francisco, the crown event for the LGBTQ community each year.

 A Long Way